Toddler Beach Essentials (And ONLY the Essentials)

 The items listed above are all about protection and comfort.
 Now we are going to switch the focus to convenience and fun!
 But don’t get me wrong, although some of these items may be fun, they are all definitely essential to a flawless toddler beach day!

 See, told you!
 Towels are clearly an essential.
 When my son and I were enrolled in a mommy and me swim class, many of the kids had these adorable hooded towels.
 Unlike the infant ones, these go over their head like a shirt.
 We recently bought a few at our local Christmas Tree Shop and I can’t wait to use them!
 I think it’ll be nice to have something that he can just wear rather than have to hold up –and bonus — it provides some extra shade!
-(Make sure to read the reviews before purchasing through the link I provided as this isn’t a product/company I have used myself.)

 You can never have enough water, lunch, or snacks, especially with water play and a scorching sun factoring in.
 I just bring a simple insulated lunch bag, stuff it with a few frozen water bottles, and pack it up with lunch and snacks in these convenient containers we bought last summer.
 Make sure that you pack at least one more serving than you think you will need!